Papillary Mesothelioma

 Chemotherapy

-Surgery alone usually isn’t enough to effectively battle cancer cells, even with a disease that’s considered less invasive than other forms of mesothelioma.
+Surgery alone usually isn’t enough to effectively battle cancer cells, even with a disease considered less invasive than other forms of mesothelioma.
 In some cases of WDPM, chemotherapy alone has been successful.

 Carboplatin is the most common medication used for chemotherapy for those with WDMP and has proven to be effective in many instances.
 Some studies show that the disease never resurfaced after patients underwent chemotherapy with carboplatin.